-Through stories, artifacts and archival materials, an organization can connect its past to its future.
+Through stories, artifacts, and archival materials, an organization can connect its past to its future.
 One of the most exciting aspects of heritage management is uncovering examples from the past that continue to resonate in the future.
-In the case of The Hartford, a leading insurance company, one of the building blocks that set them apart was already known, but only from one perspective.
+In the case of The Hartford, a leading insurance group, one of the building blocks that set them apart was already known, but only from one perspective.

-When we organized our first anniversary planning session with The Hartford’s executives, they made it clear that one of the company’s primary goals was to strengthen its relationship with their independent agents, who had long been responsible for maintaining and bringing in new business.
+When we organized our first-anniversary planning session with The Hartford’s executives, they made it clear that one of the company’s primary goals was to strengthen its relationship with its independent agents, who had long been responsible for maintaining and bringing in new business.

 “Do we know,” one of our researchers asked, “the name of the agent who actually wrote the Lincoln policy?”
 Everyone in the meeting looked at each other quizzically, scrambling for an answer, until someone finally piped up and admitted they had no idea.